michelole/randtest/README.md

 seed = None
 ```

-The systematic approach, however, quickly becomes infeasible if the sample size
+The systematic approach, however, quickly becomes infeasible if the sample size increases.
-increases.
+In this circumstances, the *Monte Carlo randomization test* can be used to approximate the p value.
-In this circumstances, the _Monte Carlo randomization test_ can be
+The `randtest()` function performs a Monte Carlo randomization test by default with `num_permutations=10000` randomly generated data permutations.
-used to approximate the p value.
+As the number of permutations is larger, we can make use of multiple CPUs for the computation.
-It is carried out by default with a positive integer for `num_permutations = 10000`.
+Following, two cores are used by specifying `num_jobs=2` and a seed value is passed to the random number generator for reproducibility.

 ```{python}
 >>> from randtest import randtest